Smartphones and Wearables May Revolutionize Medical Care for People with Brain Disorders

 Wearable technology, also called wearables, wearable devices, tech togs, fashionable technology, or fashion electronics are clothing and accessories incorporating computer and advanced electronic technologies.
 The designs often incorporate practical functions and features.
 Wearables make technology pervasive by interweaving it into daily life.

-The RADAR-CNS (Remote assessment of disease and relapse - Central Nervous System) programme aims to improve patients' quality of life, and potentially to change how these and other chronic disorders are treated.
+The RADAR-CNS (Remote assessment of disease and relapse - Central Nervous System) program aims to improve patients' quality of life, and potentially to change how these and other chronic disorders are treated.

 Continuous remote assessment using smartphones and wearable devices provides a complete picture of a patient's condition at a level of detail which was previously unachievable.
 Moreover, it could potentially allow treatment to begin before a patient's health deteriorates, preventing the patient relapsing or becoming more ill before they seek treatment.